Human-first CX

 Your customers still want to talk to a human.
 79% of Americans now say they strongly prefer it.
 Half of US consumers say they specifically prefer brands that avoid using GenAI in customer-facing content at all.

 Both pressures are legitimate.
-The responses most teams reach for first tend to make one side worse to relieve the other.
-There’s a fourth way of thinking about it that starts by reframing what’s actually being decided.
+The responses teams reach for first often make one side worse to relieve the other.
+There is another way to think about it, but it starts by reframing what is actually being decided.

 Where the AI pressure is coming from

 That story made it into investor updates, onto LinkedIn, and into every “future of CX” panel.
-It’s why the pressure is in the room even when it isn’t on the agenda.
-It’s also a snapshot of where the conversation was eighteen months ago, and the conversation has moved.
+It is why the pressure is in the room even when it is not on the agenda.
+It is also a snapshot of where the conversation was eighteen months ago, and the conversation has moved.

 Premium brands waited for more signal